-Preparer tax identification number (PTIN) applications and renewals for 2017 are still being processed.
+Preparer tax identification number (PTIN) applications and renewals for 2018 are now being processed.

 Are you a non-credentialed return preparer looking to set yourself APART?
 Do you want to be included in the Public Directory of return preparers or desire limited representation rights for your clients?
 If so, check out the Annual Filing Season Program which recognizes the efforts of non-credentialed return preparers who aspire to a higher level of professionalism.